brady-aiello/DeepPrint/README.md

 ## Current Limitations
 - DeepPrint only works on `data class`es.
+- All classes in the hierarchy must be annotated.
 - DeepPrint does not support collections yet.
 - All hierarchically connected data classes need to be in the same package.